 It is expected that the fourth and fifth years of study will be devoted to work on the dissertation.
-Beginning in Year 3, and until the dissertation is completed, the student should enroll in MUHI 710: Dissertation Seminar for 0 credit.
+Beginning in Year 3, the prospectus year, and until the dissertation is completed, the student should enroll in MUHI 710 for 3 credits per semester until a total of 18 is reached; thereafter (if necessary) 1 credit per semester.
+S/he should also register for MUHI 710: Dissertation Seminar for 0 credit.
 The seminar provides a mutually supportive and communal opportunity to share chapter drafts and to discuss the writing process.
+After Year 5, this requirement may be waived when appropriate by permission of the advisor.
+During the advising period in the previous semester an email, signed by the student and forwarded by the advisor, should be conveyed to the leader of the seminar.

-Upon completion of the dissertation, each student will present a formal defense to the dissertation committee.
+Upon completion of the dissertation, each student will present a formal defense to the dissertation committee and members of the public.
 See the timeline above (Dissertation Completion and Graduation) for protocols and deadlines for scheduling this defense.
-Also see SGS for submission of final electronic document: https://case.edu/gradstudies/current-students/electronic-theses/.
+Also see SGS for submission of final electronic document: https://case.edu/gradstudies/current-students/electronic-theses-and-dissertation-guidelines

 Under the rules of the School of Graduate Studies, a student must complete the dissertation no later than five years after registering for the first dissertation research (701) credits.
 If there have been extenuating circumstances the student may petition to extend this deadline, but should be aware that dissertation credits can no longer be covered by the College at this point.
-If the petition is granted, he or she is required to register for 3 credit hours per semester during the period of extension (the petition may also include a request to waive 2 of these 3 hours).
+If the petition is granted, he or she is required to register for 3 credit hours per semester during the period of extension (the petition may also include a request to waive

+2 of these 3 hours).